Children don’t tend to like green vegetables. Picture book creators know this, and often, greens are used as proxy for any yucky thing: Stock yuck.

 How did broccoli become the poster child of the good-for-you yet ostensibly bad-tasting vegetable?
 Why didn’t Jeffrey seize on spinach, or Brussels sprouts, or peas as an example of produce that liberty-loving Americans would hate to be forced to buy?

-Thing is, I’m not convinced that picturebooks can fight this particular battle with overt healthy eating messages.
+Thing is, I’m not convinced that picturebooks can fight this particular big struggle with overt healthy eating messages.
 (Picturebooks with overt anything messages aren’t generally very pleasant to read, IMO.)
 Here are my pretty simple criteria when choosing picturebooks for our own daughter:

 - Avoids glorification of highly processed junk food